Bluetooth Beacon

 Bluetooth beacons do not provide much utility by themselves.
 They need to interact with software that translates their signals into actionable insights that may initiate an activity.
 Applications on phones are often used for indoor navigation.
 Cloud-based software provides the flexibility required to enable communication between beacons and users’ mobile devices or to a centralized engine from which organizations can process the information transmitted by the receiving applications.

-Stationary Bluetooth beacon placement should be well thought out using a floor plan of the structure where they will be deployed.
+Stationary Bluetooth device placement should be well thought out using a floor plan of the structure where they will be deployed.
 The goal is to use the minimum number of beacons without introducing any dead spots where transmission is not visible.
 After installing the beacons, trials should be conducted to ensure they are connecting to the mobile apps with which they communicate.
 If gaps are found in coverage, the beacons should be repositioned before performing further testing.
 Once satisfied with the communication capabilities of the beacon network, the information they send can be integrated into other systems through the mobile device’s receiving apps.

 Detecting a Bluetooth beacon simply requires a Bluetooth enabled device running software designed to understand the data transmitted by the beacons.
-The ease with which communication is established is one of the reasons for the popularity of Bluetooth beacons in the usage scenarios previously discussed.
+The ease with which communication is established is one of the reasons for the popularity of Bluetooth technology in the usage scenarios previously discussed.

 How much does a Bluetooth beacon cost?

 Bluetooth beacons are inexpensive items that typically cost between $5 and $35 depending on the device’s battery life and features.
 Devices offering extended range and other advanced features may run as high as $50.
 Certain beacons, such as those provided by Wiliot can be purchased in volume for 10c to $1.50.
-The factors that influence the price of a beacon include its power, durability and form factors.
+Other factors that influence the price of a beacon include its power, durability and form factors.
 Before committing to a specific beacon, you should have a good idea of where and how it will be used.
 Your intended use may determine whether you opt for stationary beacons or mobile tags, and the durability required of the devices.

 Something to consider when purchasing beacons are discounts offered for bulk purchases or promotional packages that include access to software to facilitate the deployment and use of the devices.